MrPixelized/passh-agent/README.md

 written in Rust.

 ## Installation
-Passh-agent is available as a package on the AUR: `passh-agent-bin`.
+Passh-agent is available as a package on the AUR: `passh-agent-git`, or `passh-agent-bin` which tends to be less up to date.

 The agent's socket is located at `$XDG_RUNTIME_DIR/passh-agent.sock`, which will typically be `/run/user/[your UID]/passh-agent.sock`.
 In order for